hepplerj/Dissertation/ch2.dissertation.Heppler.md

 requiring the Santa Clara County Flood Control and Water District and the Army Corps of Engineers to begin building a system of levies and dikes to protect the communities.^[Joseph F. Poland, "Case History No.
 9.14.
-Santa Clara Valley, California, USA," in Guidebook to Studies of Land Subsidence Due to Ground-water Withdrawal, ed.
-Joseph F. Poland (Paris: UNESCO, 1984), 281, 283; Andrew Trice, Review of Economic Aspects of the Corps of Engineers' Draft Report on Coyote Creek, March 22, 1971, Box 84, Folder 140, Don Edwards Congressional Papers, MSS-1995-01, San Jose State University Library Special Collections and Archives; "Proper Storm Drainage Possible, Says Planner," San Jose Mercury, January 5, 1956; "Orchardist Orders Dike Builders Off His Land," San Jose Mercury, January 5, 1956; "A ‘Walled' City of Alviso May Be Answer to Problem," San Jose Mercury, January 6, 1956, p.
+Santa Clara Valley, California, USA," in *Guidebook to Studies of Land Subsidence Due to Ground-water Withdrawal*, ed.
+Joseph F. Poland (Paris: UNESCO, 1984), 281, 283; Andrew Trice, *Review of Economic Aspects of the Corps of Engineers' Draft Report on Coyote Creek*, March 22, 1971, Box 84, Folder 140, Don Edwards Congressional Papers, MSS-1995-01, San Jose State University Library Special Collections and Archives; "Proper Storm Drainage Possible, Says Planner," *San Jose Mercury*, January 5, 1956; "Orchardist Orders Dike Builders Off His Land," *San Jose Mercury*, January 5, 1956; "A ‘Walled' City of Alviso May Be Answer to Problem," *San Jose Mercury*, January 6, 1956, p.
 4.]

 Subsidence unwittingly caused infrastructure problems as well.
 As aquifer levels fell, farmers had to run their wells deeper and, in turn, use more electrical power and larger pump equipment to bring the water to the surface.
-Furthermore, the sinking of the ground caused damage to well casings, sewers, water mains, and other underground infrastructure.^[Scott, San Francisco Bay Area, 230.]
+Furthermore, the sinking of the ground caused damage to well casings, sewers, water mains, and other underground infrastructure.^[Scott, *San Francisco Bay Area*, 230.]
 At the very moment that the city needed its infrastructure the most, the rapid urbanization it was promoting was putting stress on existing systems.